Law FAQ: Questions About Revocable Living Trusts

 Watch out for other problems associated with jointly-owned assets.
 When you add a joint owner, you lose control.
 Your chances of being named in a lawsuit and of losing the asset to a creditor of the new joint owner are increased.
 There could also be gift and/or income tax problems.
 And since a will does not control jointly-owned assets, you could disinherit your family (click here to read a post by Lindsay Jones about unintended heirs).

 With some assets, especially real estate, all owners must sign to sell or refinance.
-So if a joint owner becomes incapacitated, you could find yourself with a new joint owner – the court – even if the incapacitated owner is your spouse.
+So if a joint owner becomes … Read the rest

 Law FAQ: What is Probate and why is it bad?